unm-historiography/metahistory/writing-guide.md

 ## History
-- Historical summary or historiographical claims must include parenthetical citations to reputable sources with precise and unambiguous citations (author, page)
+- Historical summary or historiographical claims must include parenthetical citations to reputable sources with precise and unambiguous citations (author, page).
-- Statements that are not common knowledge must have citations; you can can provide a single citation for a paragraph if you are paraphrasing 1 or 2 sources
+- Statements that are not common knowledge must have citations; you can can provide a single citation for a paragraph if you are paraphrasing 1 or 2 sources.
-- Do not lose the thread of **HISTORIOGRAPHICAL SIGNIFICANCE**
+- Do not lose the thread of **HISTORIOGRAPHICAL SIGNIFICANCE**!

+## General Writing Advice
+* Have a clear idea of where the reader will be in terms of understanding your topic, and decide what will be useful for them (and what you’re capable of doing), and plot the steps along the way.
+This helps with general essay structure.
+* Give specific examples to illustrate your broader claims.
+* Weed out the fluff!
+Target very broad claims that don't say anything interesting and specific detail that doesn't serve a direct purpose.
+* Bring in other course topics!
+USE THE REPOSITORY!!
+* Highlight continuities and discontinuities within historiography.
+Go beyond noting they exist, but give a sense of their impact.

 ## Paragraphs